leslykinzel/neovim-config/README.md

 - **C Compiler**

     If you're using gcc, you might be missing some header files.
 Make sure you have [build-essentials](https://linuxize.com/post/how-to-install-gcc-on-ubuntu-20-04/).
 A lot of Linux distros don't have it pre-installed.
-    If you're on Windows & not using WSL for whatever reason, [winlibs](https://www.winlibs.com/#download-release) worked for me.
+    If you're on Windows & not using WSL or MSYS2 for whatever reason, [winlibs](https://www.winlibs.com/#download-release) worked for me.

 ### Non-Mandatory